 Contributions paid to the NHS Pension Scheme and its Money Purchase providers to increase benefits qualify for full tax relief but cannot exceed 100% of your taxable pay.

-Since 6 April 2006 HM Revenue and Customs (HMRC) has set an individual lifetime allowance (LTA) limit on tax-free pension savings in all registered pension schemes.
+Since 6 April 2006 HM Revenue and Customs (HMRC) has set an individual lifetime allowance (LTA) limit on tax free pension savings in all registered pension schemes.
 The limit mainly affects high earners and for most people it results in more tax relief being available for savings to increase their retirement benefits.

 The LTA applies to all your pension savings including those through additional contributions.

 HMRC will not allow you to withdraw a tax-free lump sum and receive further tax relief by reinvesting the money back into a registered pension scheme.
 This is known as ‘recycling lump sums’ and could apply if the money is reinvested as a lump sum or in monthly payments.
-It is possible that you could be affected by this rule if you retire within 2 years of making an election to buy additional benefits.
+It is possible that you could be affected by this rule if you retire within two years of making an election to buy additional benefits.
 If you think you could be affected discuss your plans with a professional financial adviser before proceeding.

 Additional information regarding the options available can be found by following the links below: